European neighbours shut doors to Britain as new coronavirus strain spreads | Business

 European neighbours shut doors to Britain as new coronavirus strain spreads

-British Prime Minister Boris Johnson and scientists announced on Saturday that the new virus strain had led to spiralling infection numbers.
-The UK government tightened its COVID-19 restrictions for London and nearby areas and disrupted the Christmas holiday plans of millions of people.
+British Prime Minister Boris Johnson announced on Saturday that the new strain had led to spiralling infection numbers.
+His government tightened its COVID-19 restrictions for London and nearby areas, and also reversed plans to ease restrictions over the Christmas period.
+The travel curbs also compound problems for the United Kingdom as it finally exits the European Union on Dec.
+31 after a transition period this year.
+London and Brussels have so far failed to reach a post-Brext trade deal, raising the prospect of chaos in goods traffic.

 Belgian Prime Minister Alexander de Croo said the ban on incoming travel from Britain covers Eurostar services via the Channel Tunnel and will take effect for at least 24 hours from midnight on Sunday, broadcaster VRT said.
 Belgium was also in touch with France over road transit passengers from Britain, VRT said.

-German Chancellor Angela Merkel's cabinet will vote later on Sunday on a decree prepared by the health minister and she will hold a phone call with French President Emmanuel Macron to discuss a coordinated EU response to the new strain of the virus detected in Britain, it said.
-The chancellery was not immediately available for comment.

 Austria is also planning to ban flights from Britain, the APA news agency said, citing the health ministry.
+At London's St. Pancras International station, the terminal for Eurostar, thousands of travellers were trying to secure places on trains.

+"We got the last two tickets for today," said a Frenchman named Leny.
+"We each respectively had tickets for Monday and Tuesday.
+But given the situation and what is happening we didn't want to take any risk.
+And we were the last to be able to do so."
 COORDINATED EU RESPONSE

-Spain said that in response to the moves by some of its European Union partners, it had asked the European Commission and the European Council for a coordinated response from the bloc to the new situation.
-Otherwise it would act unilaterally to defend its interests and citizens, the Madrid government said.
+The Spanish government said it had asked the European Commission and the European Council for a coordinated EU response to the new situation.
+Otherwise it would act unilaterally, it said.
+The Commission and the Council were in touch with member states, EU officials said.

 Like other countries in Europe, Britain is battling to contain new waves of the virus.
-It reported 27,052 new COVID-19 cases on Saturday, taking the total over 2 million, and 534 more deaths, taking the overall official toll to more than 67,000.
-In addition to the measures announced for England, the United Kingdom's other nations, whose response to the pandemic differs from that of England at times, tightened restrictions.
+The number of coronavirus cases in Britain surged by 35,928 on Sunday, the highest daily rise since the start of the COVID-19 pandemic, and it recorded 326 deaths, taking the official toll to more than 67,000.
+In addition to the measures announced for England, the United Kingdom's other nations, who control their own anti-coronavirus policies, tightened restrictions.
 Scotland has imposed a ban on travel to the rest of the United Kingdom.

-Futher afield in Israel, passengers who arrived from London on Sunday were taken in three buses with a police escort, from Tel Aviv's Ben-Gurion airport to a hotel designated as a coronavirus quarantine facility as the government weighed whether to halt flights to and from Britain completely.

 ALSO READ